woolstar/test/misc/README.md

 	A non-trivial example of using constructor chaining, and also hacking at unique_ptr<>

 * testsort.cpp
+* testsort2.cpp

 	Test out various sorting algorithms using STL containers and raw version.
 Coded with a datatype typedef so can be run with int/long/double/etc.  Some surprises on modern architectures.
-Short answer though is use stl::sort() unless you need the last bit of performance and can allocate large temporary buffers.
+Short answer though is use stl::sort(), though modern shell sort (Sedgewick) comes within a factor of 2 with no recursion or required memory.

 ##### Thread tests